Signed Barcodes for Multi-Parameter Persistence via Rank Decompositions and Rank-Exact Resolutions: Discussion

 \subsection{About the collection~$\Int$ of intervals involved in the rank decompositions}

-In Definition~\ref{def:rank_decomp} and throughout the paper, we have been enforcing the collection~$\Int$ of intervals involved in the generalized rank invariant to be the same as the collection from which intervals are picked for the rank decompositions.
-Thus, $\Int$ has played a double role: \begin{itemize} \item that of a {\em test set} of shapes over which the existence of ``features'' is being probed by the (generalized) rank invariant; \item that of a {\em dictionary} of shapes (formally, a basis of rank functions) over which the rank decompositions are built. \end{itemize} It is natural to try decorrelating the two roles by assigning a different collection of intervals to each one of them, say $\Intt$ for the test set and $\Intd$ for the dictionary.
-The problem becomes then to decompose (generalized) rank invariants $\Rk_{\Intt} \Mod$, or more generally, to decompose maps $r:\Intt\to\Z$, over the family of rank invariants $\left(\Rk_{\Intt} \field_\rec\right)_{\rec\in\Intd}$.
-As we have set $\Intt = \Intd$ so far, the question is what happens when either $\Intt\supsetneq\Intd$ or $\Intt\subsetneq\Intd$.
+\revisedversion{Definition~\ref{def:rank_decomp} forces} the collection~$\Int$ of intervals \revisedversion{used for} the \revisedversion{decomposition of the} generalized rank invariant to be the same as the collection \revisedversion{over which it is evaluated}.
+Thus, $\Int$ plays a double role: \begin{itemize} \item that of a {\em dictionary} of shapes (formally, a basis of rank functions) over which the rank decompositions are built; \item that of a {\em test set} of shapes over which the (generalized) rank invariant is evaluated, i.e., the existence of ``features'' is probed. \end{itemize} It is natural to try decorrelating the two roles by assigning a different collection of intervals to each one of them, say $\Intd$ for the dictionary and $\Intt$ for the test set.
+The \revisedversion{question} becomes then to decompose (generalized) rank invariants $\Rk_{\Intt} \Mod$, or more generally, to decompose maps $r:\Intt\to\Z$, over the family of rank invariants $\left(\Rk_{\Intt} \field_\rec\right)_{\rec\in\Intd}$. \revisedversion{Problems may arise with the existence or uniqueness of the decompositions though, and generally speaking: \begin{itemize} \item letting $\Intt\supsetneq\Intd$ may prevent rank decompositions from existing at all, and when they exist, it implies that the minimal one coincides with the one obtained with $\Intd=\Intt$, thus bringing no further insight; \item letting $\Intt\subsetneq\Intd$ may yield smaller-sized rank decompositions, such as for instance in Figures~\ref{fig:decomp_indec2_int_grid} and~\ref{fig:decomp_indec_int}, however it may also prevent the uniqueness of the minimal rank decomposition, thus hurting its interpretability as illustrated in Figure~\ref{fig:decomp_2-2_inv}. \end{itemize} Yet, as we have seen on several occasions, it can sometimes be useful to take $\Intd\neq\Intt$.
+For instance, taking for $\Intd$ the half-open rectangles in $\R^d$ and for $\Intt$ the closed rectangles allowed us to decompose the usual rank invariants of finitely presented modules in Section~\ref{sec:rank-decomp_pers}; or, taking for $\Intd$ the hooks and for $\Intt$ the closed segments allowed us to work with rank-exact resolutions and thus lift the rank decompositions to the corresponding Grothendieck group in Section~\ref{sec:rank-exact}.
+Beyond these special cases, determining when similar winning combinations of $\Intd\neq \Intt$ occur remains wide open. }

-Letting $\Intt\supsetneq\Intd$ seems pointless, since the corresponding minimal decompositions are still unique and correspond de facto to the ones obtained with $\Intd=\Intt$, if they exist at all, thus bringing no further insight.